tateosborne/Car-Scene/README.md

-# Car Scene (Module 4, OEP)
+# Car Scene
 #### Tate Osborne ~ November 19, 2021

-Have fun watching a car drive along a road!
+Have fun playing with a car driving along a road!
-This project displays a scene that looks like a car driving on a road.
-There are a few different commands that you, as the user, can do to change the scene.
+This project displays a scene of a car driving.
+There are a few different commands that you can do to change the scene.

 ### Controls:
 _(Note that the initial states of the car is moving east (right) in the top lane.)_